Reinforcement Learning for on-line Sequence Transformation: Related work

 \paragraph{Reinforcement learning (RL).} RL is a general framework for adaptation in the context of sequential decision making under uncertainty \cite{2018sutton+1}.
 In this framework, an agent operates in discrete time, at each instant observing the~state of its environment and taking action.
-Subsequently, the environment state changes and the agent receives a~numeric reward.
+Subsequently, the environment state changes, and the agent receives a~numeric reward.
 Both the next state and the reward result from the previous state and action.
-By repeatedly facing the~sequential decision problem in the same environment, the agent learns to designate actions in current environment states to be able to expect highest future rewards.
+By repeatedly facing the~sequential decision problem in the same environment, the agent learns to designate actions in current environment states to be able to expect the highest future rewards.

-In the context of this paper, especially interesting is the case where the agent can not observe its state but only the~value of a~certain function of the state.
-This case is modeled as the Partially Observed Markov Decision Process (POMDP) \cite{2019kapturowski+4}.
-In this model the agent needs to collect subsequent observations to be able at any specific time to recognize its current situation.
+In the context of this paper, especially interesting is the case where the agent cannot observe its state but only the~value of a~certain function of the state.
+This case is modeled as the Partially Observable Markov Decision Process (POMDP) \cite{2019kapturowski+4}.
+In this model, the agent needs to collect subsequent observations to be able to recognize its current situation at any specific time.
 This can be done effectively with an RNN.
 Deep Recurrent Q-Learning \cite{2015hausknecht+1} is an RL method for POMDP, which applies an RNN for that purpose.

-RL has been applied to neural machine translation, to optimize a~policy which, given an input sentence, assigned maximum probability to the corresponding output sentence.
+RL has been applied to neural machine translation to optimize a~policy, which, given an input sentence, assigned maximum probability to the corresponding output sentence.
 RL was applied this way to optimize the translation quality expressed in BLEU \cite{wu2018study} which is not directly differentiable.
-RL has also been applied to train a~random generator of sentences in an generative adversarial architecture~\cite{2017yu+3}.
+RL has also been applied to train a~random generator of sentences in a generative adversarial architecture~\cite{2017yu+3}.
 A~similar architecture has been applied for the sequential generation of graphs \cite{2017guimaraes+4}.

-However, to the best of our knowledge, RL has never been applied to learn to govern the process of on-line transformation of sequences.